How to Check VPN Connectivity for Any IP Leaks

 - Search “My IP address” into Google search bar and your VPN assigned IP address will be on the top result

-- Now copy/paste the same IP address into Google search bar and write “IP” before those digits.
+- Now copy/paste the same IP address into the Google search bar and write “IP” before those digits.
 If your ISP is popping up, it means that you have a webRTC leak.

 Ways to Fix Different VPN Leaks